messense/rocketmq-rs/README.md

 `rocketmq-rs` is currently **working in progress**, it supports:

-* Send messages in asynchronous mode
+* Send message in asynchronous/oneway mode
-* Send messages in oneway mode
+* Send batch messages in asynchronous/oneway mode
 * ACL

 features to be implemented: